brennanMKE/AudioConverter/README.md

 # How to Build

 First create the static libary for LAME using [LAME iOS Build].
-Get the latest version [LAME Download] and place the source in a folder named `lame` under the build folder.
+Get the latest [LAME download] and place the source in a folder named `lame` under the build folder.
 Then run `build-lame.sh` which will create various static libraries for each of the supported architectures as well as FAT binaries which can be used for development.